Following God, Across Time

 The Jews documented that God directed them to nation building, which included warfare.
 This in particular has been troubling to some people.
 Maybe they were explicitly instructed to war by God, or maybe the Jews just documented it that way.
 In any case, we are told in the NT that man’s understanding of God at that time was limited.
 This is because it is only in Jesus that we are given an accurate representation of God and revelation of his character (Hebrews 1:1-3).

 When God made his covenant with the Israelites (Exodus 20, 24), civil rules of justice and mercy were included in the book of law (Exodus 21-23).
 Note however that the list of covenant commandments was very small.
-Only the Ten Commandments were recorded on the stone tablets, the document of covenant.
-By the time of Jesus, this had been greatly ballooned up by legalists.
+Only the Ten Commandments were recorded on the stone tablets, and this was the actual document of the covenant that God made with the Israelites.
+By the time of Jesus, this body of law had been greatly ballooned up by legalists.
 Case law (see Numbers 36), theological rule making (see Matthew 23:23), and etc had made the law into a system that was humanly unworkable according to Jesus (Matthew 23:1-4).

 Jesus as God was against this extra stuff.
 The teachings of Jesus did not repudiate the God of the OT, but Jesus’ teachings did repudiate additions humans had made to what God had established.
 (See also The Commands of Jesus.)

 It is for this reason we should be careful, as followers of Jesus/God, about what we take from the OT regarding the character of God and about what God requires of us.
-Jesus is THE clear representation of God to us.
-We certainly know we can trust the things about God in the OT that align with the character of Jesus.
+Jesus is THE clear representation of God to us, and nothing else.
+Things about God in the OT that align with the character of Jesus - these we can trust.

-There is one aspect that is different between the OT and NT: In the first, God focused on one people with a stated goal for them to bring understanding about him to the whole world.
-In the second, God broadened that focus to the whole world through Jesus and his apostles, making use of the shared Greek culture and Roman governance of that time in history.
+There is one aspect that is different between the OT and NT: In the first (OT), God focused on one people with a stated goal for them to bring understanding about him to the whole world.
+In the second (NT), God broadened that focus to the whole world through Jesus and his apostles, making use of the shared Greek culture and Roman governance of that time in history.
 In the OT, God invested in a nation and an earthly kingdom.
-In the NT, God introduced a kingdom that is spiritual and is not an earthly kingdom. note
+In the NT, God introduced a kingdom that is spiritual and is not an earthly kingdom. •••

 Why would God do something different between the OT and NT?
 I think it is because God wanted humans to be able to learn from history that human effort alone consistently fails.